Joe-Collins-1986/Hangman/README.md

    <details>
       <summary style="font-weight:bold">Imagery</summary>

    The images used for development of this website were taken from Unsplash and Font Awesome.
-These were selected to be minimalist and not detract from the main content wich was styled through CSS to meet the clients specifications.
+These were selected to be minimalist and not detract from the main content which was styled through CSS to meet the client's specifications.
-   - Image for the backgound wood effect (jon-moore-5fIoyoKlz7A-unsplash.jpg).
+   - Image for the background wood effect (jon-moore-5fIoyoKlz7A-unsplash.jpg).
    - Image of the mountain doodle which shows on large screen viewings (nicolas-pinilla-GcDr6ZIzbIw-unsplash.jpg).
-   - Pins and paperclips where edited in photoshop from unsplash images.
+   - Pins and paperclips were edited in photoshop from Unsplash images.
    - the flavicon icon presented on the web tab was taken from Font Awesome (f43c).

    ---